 Programs are held on Sundays in the carriage house of the Babcock Smith House, 124 Granite St. The programs are free for members and $5 for non-members.

-At 2pm, September 16: Life in the 18th Century, New London and the surrounding area.
+September 16: Life in the 18th Century, New London and the surrounding area.
 Patricia Schaefer.
 New London was a growing, bustling seaport in the 18th century.
-We will explore how people spent their time, what was important to them, and why life in “the good old days” was anything but simple.
-This includes work, physical conditions of life, recreation, trade and economic conditions (lack of hard money meant a lot of barter), travel, etc.
+We explored how people spent their time, what was important to them, and why life in “the good old days” was anything but simple.

 March 25: Little Known History of the Babcock-Smith House, program held in the Babcock Smith House.
 Ed Fazio and Tony Smith

 February 18, 2018: Pamela Scott, WHS program director, spoke about the William Clark Company Thread Mill: An Interesting History.
 Watch the video.

 January 14, 2018: Annual Westerly Historical Society Member Potluck and Research Sharing event.

 November 12, 2017: Zachary Garceau, researcher at the New England Historical Genealogical Society, and our Society’s new Archivist will speak about the Westerly Historical Society, its collections, and future plans.
 Watch the video.

 October 1, 2017: Christian McBurney, author and editor of http://smallstatebighistory.com spoke about his new book, World War II Rhode Island.